 Tips for Writing a College Reference Letter

-Before you accept to write a recommendation letter, there are some things that you must put into considerations.
+Before you accept to write a recommendation letter, there are some things that you must put into consideration.

 First of all, you need to ask some salient questions about where the student is applying and what fields they are interested in studying.
-This gives you an insight on how to write the recommendation letter.
+This gives you an insight into how to write a recommendation letter.